Virginia · Off-grid & homestead potential

 Danville City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (Southside Health District).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Danville City costs about $137k, based on the latest county data.
+Land in Danville City runs about $3,197 per acre, based on the latest county data.

 Danville City gets about 46.4" of rain a year, with severe drought in roughly 0.7% of years.